 -

-Home prices in Hartford are 44.0% lower than in Garland. - Income in Hartford is 4.4% higher than in Garland, so you could earn more for doing the same job.
-The top employers in Hartford include Aetna, Prudential Retirement Insurance And Annuity Co, and United HealthCare Insurance Company.
+Home prices in Hartford are 44.0% lower than in Garland. - You're likely to make a higher income living in Hartford, where incomes are, on average, 4.4% higher than in Garland.
+Major employers in Hartford include Aetna, Prudential Retirement Insurance And Annuity Co, and United HealthCare Insurance Company.

 - The unemployment rate in Hartford is 115.38% higher than in Garland.